 - Instantly identify issues and misconfigurations.
 Unlike manual assessments which provide ‘point-in-time’ insight, CimTrak makes it easy to ensure continuous compliance with your chosen framework while cutting out the huge time and resource burden required to conduct manual assessments.

-- Maintain system hardness.
-Through normal use, it’s easy for an asset to fall out of compliance with your chosen standard.
+- Ensure systems remain ‘hard’ at all times..
+It’s easy for an asset to fall out of compliance with your chosen standard.
 With clear alerts and remediation guidance, CimTrak makes it easy to stay on top of non-compliance issues as they arise, minimizing the window of vulnerability.

-To find out more about how CimTrak can help your organization harden its systems and achieve security and compliance objectives, download the CIS Benchmarks solution brief today.
+To learn more about how CimTrak can help your organization harden its systems and achieve security and compliance objectives, download the CIS Benchmarks solution brief today.